NordicID/nur_sample_ios/NURAPI Objective-C Demo/README.txt

 After extracting make sure to clean the project and then rebuild to get rid of any old remnanants of the previous target.

+To create a new zip file or update it when there are changes, do:

+% zip -r Targets/<target>.zip Info.plist Source/EULA/EULA.txt Source/Theme/Theme.m Source/TargetAssets.xcassets Quick\ Guide/